hkabbech/TrackSegNet/README.md

 ```
 tracksegnet-env\Scripts\activate
 ```
+Note, to deactivate the virtual environment, type `deactivate`

 ### (Create the environment and install the packages)

 ```
+pip install virtualenv
-python -m venv tutorial-env
+python -m venv tracksegnet-env
+source tracksegnet-env/bin/activate
 python -m pip install -r requirements.txt
 ```

-Note, to deactivate the virtual environment, type `deactivate`

 ## Prepare your data

 ### Data organization

-Organize your data in a folder `SPT_Experiment`, each sub-folder should contains a `*.mdf` file containing the trajectories.
+Organize your data in a folder `SPT_Experiment`, each sub-folder should contain a file containing the trajectories in `mdf` format.

 ```
 .